pikepdf/pikepdf/docs/index.rst

 * Alter a PDF to meet a target specification such as PDF/A or PDF/X
 * Create well-formed but invalid PDFs for testing purposes

-What it cannot and never will do:
+What it cannot do:

 .. figure:: /images/pikemen.jpg
    :align: right
    :alt: A square of pikemen, carrying pikes
    :figwidth: 30%

-   pikepdf will not help you defend yourself against a calvary charge. [#img2]_
+   Pikemen bracing for a calvary charge, carrying pikes. [#img2]_

 * Rasterize PDF pages for display (that is, produce an image that shows what a PDF page looks like at a particular resolution/zoom level) – use